-VII.
+VIII.
 CONCLUSIONS AND FUTURE WORK

 This paper examines lookup performance over the Kad DHT network.
 We analytically derive new formulas for the expected hop count, taking into account random improvements, and demonstrate that Kademlia's use of k-buckets leads to significantly better performance than previously reported.
-We present new tools, kFetch and kLookup, to characterize the accuracy of routing tables in Kad, examine the impact of accuracy on efficiency and consistency of the lookup operation, and experimentally verify our analysis.
-Furthermore, we explore two types of parallel lookup techniques and their impact on lookup efficiency and also examine the degree of replication needed to cope with routing consistency.
+We present new tools, kFetch and kLookup, to characterize the accuracy of routing tables in Kad, examine the impact of routing table accuracy on efficiency and consistency of the lookup operation, and experimentally verify our analysis.
+Furthermore, we explore two types of parallel lookup techniques and their impact on lookup efficiency and also examine the degree of replication needed to cope with routing inconsistency.
 While some of our empirical results are specific to Kad, our analysis applies to other prefix-matching DHTs such as Pastry and Tapestry and could be modified to handle other DHT geometries.

-In our future work, we plan to measure the bandwidth eMule uses for route maintenance, and conduct a similar study in which we explore ways to maintain higher quality routing information at lower cost.
-We also plan to use our recent measurement-based characterization of churn in peer-to-peer systems [25] to determine the number of replicas needed to guarantee the availability of a piece of data within the network.
-This will include a mathematical analysis of the trade-off between republishing the data more frequently to a few peers versus publishing infrequently to many peers, followed by empirical experiments to validate our findings.
+In our future work, we plan to measure the bandwidth eMule uses for route maintenance and study ways to maintain higher quality routing information at lower cost.
+We also plan to use our recent measurement-based characterization of churn in peer-to-peer systems [29] to determine the number of replicas needed to guarantee the availability of a piece of data within the network.
+This will include a mathematical analysis of the tradeoff between republishing the data more frequently to a few peers versus publishing infrequently to many peers, followed by empirical experiments to validate our findings.